npark8/responsive-div-table/README.md

 # responsive-div-table

-*Script was implemented for a fully accessible web page with div tag tables.
-AODA friendly*
+*Script was implemented for a fully accessible web page with div tag tables which is AODA friendly*

 swipe.js makes a table responsive with the idea of swiping a set of columns to right or left in a smaller view.
 Swipe touch motions inputs are accepted in mobile/touch devices.